ColdBox/coldbox-platform/install/SecurityInterceptor/readme.txt

 Security Validator Object:
 A security validator object is a simple cfc that implements the following function:

-userValidator(roles,permissions) : boolean
+userValidator(rule, messagebox) : boolean

-This function must return a boolean variable and it must validate a user according to the rule that just ran by testing the roles or permissions list that is sent in.
+This function must return a boolean variable and it must validate a user according to the rule that just ran by testing the rule that got sent in.
+It will also receive a reference to a messagebox plugin, so it can set messages on it if needed.

 Declaring the Validator:
 You have two ways to declare the security validator: